Insality/druid/CONTRIBUTING.md

 Thanks <3

+## Update Documentation

+If you see any mistakes in the documentation, you can update it by yourself with the following steps:

+- Fork Druid repository
+- Create a new branch for your changes
+- Make your changes and commit them
+- Push your changes to your fork
+- Create a pull request to the Druid repository `develop` branch

 ## Add or Update Examples

 Examples contains a GUI scene, a Druid widget for this GUI.
 This GUI is included to the `examples.gui` and the information about examples are added in `examples_list.lua` file